 Matters: The Causal Effect of School Mobility on Student Performance."
 Amy

 Ellen Schwartz, Leanna Stiefel, and Sarah Cordes, Education Finance and Policy, Vol. 12, No. 4 (2017), pp. 419-446.
 DOI:10.1162/EDFP_a_00.

 Research Grants and Awards

 “Special Education Policy Reforms: Equal Opportunity at Last?”
-NYU/Spencer Foundation, January 2015 – December 2017.
+Funded by New York University (NYU)/Spencer Foundation, January 2015 – December 2017.